 <<Looking for more incredible options?
 Here are 16 of the best side jobs for teachers in 2021!
 Check which one you can best do aside from being a mentor.

 Top 7 Skills You Need While Teaching Through Coronavirus

 While trying to figure out viable solutions to continue education, you should be flexible about the possible changes in the education process from time to time.
 When things turn out to be very unpredictable you should develop the skill of making adjustments that will always prioritize the education of the child.

-2. Keep updated on the available learning resources
+2. Keep yourself updated on the available learning resources

 Exhaust all means to give the best education to your students.
 If this requires you to craft your own learning materials or do in-depth research for learning resources, then do it.

 Our current situation is very stressful not only on our part but also on our students.
 Let’s help them adjust and feel better by providing them with the academic and emotional support they need.